-The "object position" as tracked by the game is the top-left corner of the collision rectangle. iRectX and iRectY indicate the bottom-right corner of the collision rectangle. iHotspotX and iHotspotY indicate how far up and to the left the image should be shifted, with the end result being that the "hotspot pixel" will appear at the object location.
+The "object position" as tracked by the game is the top-left corner of the collision rectangle. iRectX and iRectY indicate the bottom-right corner of the collision rectangle. iHotspotX and iHotspotY indicate how far up and to the left the image should be shifted.
+These (usually negative) values should be added to the object location to draw the sprite frame at the correct location.
+For instance if iHotspotX is -5, then the image is shifted left by five pixels, so the object location is at x=5 (five pixels into the image).
 Tweaking these variables allows the collision rectangle to be set arbitrarily, with the only restriction being that the object location tracked by the game will always be part of the collision rectangle.

 After this header, a number of data planes follow one after the other.
 Each plane of data can contain the image data for multiple EGA planes.
 For example, if EGA plane 1 is blue and EGA plane 2 is green, then a single Monster Bash plane can have a bit flag for 3, which means the data is for EGA plane 1 and 2 (

 The very first plane in the image is always transparency, and the iPlaneBits has special meaning here - it is set to the width of the image, in bytes.
 This can be calculated with the formula width_bytes = (width_pixels + 7) / 8.
 Each plane is of the following structure:

 |UINT8||iPlaneBits||Which colours this plane holds (or image width in bytes, for transparency plane)|